 (2.)
 Top Mid-Level Fuel Credit Cards in India (₹500–₹1,000 Annual Fee)

 Mid-level fuel credit cards are designed mainly for regular car owners — office commuters, small business users, and families using a vehicle daily.
-These cards become useful when monthly petrol expense starts crossing about ₹5,000 and goes up to ₹10,000.
+These cards become useful when the monthly petrol expense starts crossing about ₹5,000 and goes up to ₹10,000.

 Entry-level cards stop giving full rewards after a small limit.
 Mid-level cards solve that problem by increasing monthly reward caps and adding extra benefits like lounge visits, roadside assistance, or bill payment rewards.